HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ### Time to First Byte (TTFB) {#time-to-first-byte-(ttfb)}

-[Time to First Byte](https://web.dev/articles/ttfb) (TTFB) measures the time from when a user initiates loading a page until the browser receives the first byte of the response.
+<a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte</a> (TTFB) measures the time from when a user initiates loading a page until the browser receives the first byte of the response.
 It includes phases like redirect time, DNS lookup, connection and TLS negotiation, and request processing.
 Reducing latency in connection and server response time can improve TTFB.
 800ms is considered the threshold for good TTFB.

 {{ figure_markup(
   image="good-time-to-first-byte.png",